 Why should you consider using a walker grip?

-When using a walker your hands are what touches that walker to help keep you upright.
+When using a walker your hands are what touch that walker to help keep you upright.
 Keeping your hands as healthy and strong as possible will make using the walker that much safer.
 When you grip a walker you want to be as comfortable as possible and walker grips can help you do this.

 Using the best walker grips can help prolong the use of a walker through the day while helping you maintained a stronger and non-slip grip even as you sweat or even when your hands get sleek.
 Grips make the process of holding on easier and more comfortable.
+Even those who use a rollator walker can benefit from using these types of grips.

 How can you make your walker more comfortable?